Tariqul2h2/vpn_server_install/README.md

-# vpn_server_install
-VPN server install script for Openconnect
+This is a documentation on VPN server install script for Openconnect

 # Install OpenConnect Server:
 ## Update Your System: